Exabyte-io/tede/README.md

-# template-definitions-js-py
+# TeDe

-A template for a dual repository (JavaScript and Python).
+TEst DEfinitions.
+A dual repository (JavaScript and Python) containing useful code for testing.

+## Usage

+To be added.

+## Developer Notes

+(remaining from the template repository)

+### GitHub workflow

-The GitHub workflow requires the following variables to be defined:
+The workflow requires the following variables to be defined:

   - `secrets.BOT_GITHUB_TOKEN`
   - `secrets.BOT_GITHUB_KEY`

-## Initialization
+### Package Initialization

 When creating a new repository from this template, follow the items on the following checklist: